 Perimenopause and depression have a complex relationship.

-Research was inconclusive whether early perimenopause led to early menopause or if it simply resulted in an extended period of perimenopause.
+Research was inconclusive as to whether early perimenopause led to early menopause, or if it simply resulted in an extended period of perimenopause.

 Although antidepressants are linked to an earlier onset of perimenopausal depression, they also help relieve one of its most uncomfortable symptoms.

-It is still unknown why escitalopram works, but the findings reported no “serious adverse effects” on women participating in the study.
-However, antidepressants may have their own side effects including dizziness, insomnia, fatigue, and stomach problems.
+It’s still unknown why escitalopram works.
+However, the findings reported no “serious adverse effects” on women participating in the study.